zhufuyi/sponge/assets/install-en.md

 sponge -v
 ```

+Note:

-> Note: When using sponge development, please use git bash terminal, do not use the system default cmd, otherwise there will be an error that cannot find the command.
+- When using sponge development, please use git bash terminal, do not use the system default cmd, otherwise there will be an error that cannot find the command.
+- Do not open a terminal in the `GOBIN` directory (the directory where the sponge executable is located) to execute the command `sponge run`.

 In addition to the above installation of sponge in windows, it also provides native installation, click to view **Installing Sponge** --> **Windows Environment** [installation documentation](https://go-sponge.com/quick-start?id=installing-sponge).